 Home prices approach peak levels

-Real estate prices are beginning to flatten because wages haven’t kept up with real estate prices since the downturn.
+Real estate prices are beginning to flatten—which makes sense, because wages haven’t kept up with real estate prices since the downturn.
 Historically, real estate prices and incomes have correlated pretty closely.
-After the real estate market had bottomed out, professional investor demand pushed up prices, but wages didn’t move.
+After the real estate market bottomed out, professional investor demand pushed up prices, but wages didn’t move.
 This made further home price appreciation difficult.

 On the other hand, low inventory continues to provide pricing support.
-The latest data from the National Association of Realtors pegs existing home inventory at 3.9 months, or well below what would be considered a normal inventory of around 6.5 months or so.
-Take that 3.9-month supply number with a grain of salt, however, as regulatory issues added a lot of noise around that number.
+The latest data from the National Association of Realtors pegs existing home inventory at 4.8 months, which is well below what would be considered a normal inventory (around 6.5 months or so).

 Implications for mortgage REITs

-The big agency REITs like American Capital Agency (AGNC), Annaly Capital (NLY), and MFA Financial (MFA) invest in MBS (mortgage-backed securities) that the government guarantees.
+The big agency REITs (real estate investment trusts) like American Capital Agency (AGNC), Annaly Capital (NLY), and MFA Financial (MFA) invest in MBS (mortgage-backed securities) that the government guarantees.
 But that doesn’t mean these companies don’t care about real estate prices.

-As home prices rise, homeowners who were previously underwater gain the ability to refinance.
+As home prices rise, previously underwater homeowners gain the ability to refinance.
 This increases prepayment speeds.
-Since they’re underwater, many homeowners hold 2006-vintage and 2007-vintage MBS that have high coupons and low prepayment rates.
+Since they’re underwater, many homeowners hold 2006- and 2007-vintage MBS that have high coupons and low prepayment rates.
 As home prices appreciate, these loans will pay off.

-In the next part of this series, we’ll look at how home price appreciation varies by state, and how this affects investors.
+In the next and last part of this series, we’ll look at how home price appreciation varies by state—and how this affects investors.